 You can check your blood sugar at home, at work, and anywhere else.
 Your diabetes team will help you select a blood glucose meter.
 A meter measures the amount of glucose in a tiny drop of blood.
 You’ll use a device called a lancet to draw a drop of blood.
 Put the strip in the meter first.
-Then put a drop of blood on the tip of the strip.
+Then touch the test strip to the drop of blood.
 The meter then supplies a number (reading) that tells you the level of your blood sugar.

 Your blood sugar should be in your target range — not too high and not too low.
 Target range is where blood sugar level is healthiest.
 Staying in this range as often as possible will help reduce your risk of health problems.
 Your diabetes team will help you figure out your ideal target range.

 Use a log to keep track of your readings.
 You may be asked to check your blood sugar before and after meals.
 Write down both numbers.
 Keep track of your reading by time.
 This helps identify patterns, such as high blood sugar after eating certain foods.
 Take your log along when you see the doctor.
 And don’t fudge your numbers!
 They tell you if your management plan needs adjustment to keep your blood sugar in good control:

 Wash your hands with soap and warm (not hot) water.

 Follow all of the instructions included with the glucometer.

 Prick the side of your finger with the lancet.
 Squeeze gently until you get a drop of blood.
 Squeezing too hard can cause an inaccurate reading.